Bald Eagle Banding: A Rare Look at Conservation Work in Maine

 This was her first time holding an eaglet to be examined by the biologists.

-The red band on her right leg marks her as a Maine eagle.
-The silver band on her left leg links her to the U.S. Fish and Wildlife Service’s national tracking system.
-Interestingly, adult eagles receive bands on the opposite legs.
+The red band placed on her right leg identifies her specifically as a Maine eagle.
+The silver band on her left leg connects her to the national tracking system maintained by the U.S. Fish and Wildlife Service.

 This eagle now carries a red Maine band and a silver U.S. Fish and Wildlife Service tag for tracking and research.